East Bay Regional Park District: Notable parks

 The parks administered by the EBRPD vary greatly in size and character.
 Particularly notable are the string of parks along the Berkeley Hills above and east of both Berkeley and Oakland, including Wildcat Canyon Regional Park, Tilden Regional Park, Robert Sibley Volcanic Regional Preserve, Huckleberry Botanic Regional Preserve, and Redwood Regional Park.

 There are also bay shore parks such as the Point Pinole Regional Shoreline north of Richmond, the Coyote Hills Regional Park near Fremont, the Martin Luther King Jr. Regional Shoreline on San Leandro Bay, and the Oyster Bay Regional Shoreline south of the Oakland International Airport.

-The district also includes a former farm, a former coal mine, an extinct volcano, and one of the biggest dog-walking parks in the country.
+The district also includes a former farm, a former coal mine, an extinct volcano, and one of the biggest dog-walking parks in the US.
 Redwood Regional Park contains the largest remaining natural stand of coast redwood in the East Bay.